-VTK, GiD etc.
+ParaView etc.

-ElmerSolver can write the results also in formats understood by some third party visualization software.
-Use the ResultOutputSolve keyword (see Elmer Models Manual) for outputting in VTK (Visit, Paraview,...) or GiD format.
+ElmerSolver can write the results also in formats understood by some other third party visualization software.
+Use the ResultOutputSolve keyword (see Elmer Models Manual) for outputting in VTK and VTU (ParaView, ViSit,...) or GiD format.
+Using ParaView program is nowadays seen as the recommended strategy for visualization.